zagui440s/personalCP/3-DataStructures/1-computer-memory-big-o/2-intro-complexity-analysis.md

 print(contains_duplicate_sort(arr))  # True
 ```

 For now let's just declare that the sorting takes `s` steps, and that `s < n`.
 It doesn't take as long to sort the array as it does to iterate through the whole thing.
-Our time complexity is then: `s * n` -- how long it took to sort, times the length of the array, as we know that with a sorted array we'll only have to loop through it once to find the dupe and there's no nested array anymore.
+Our time complexity is then: `s + n` -- how long it took to sort, plus the length of the array, as we know that with a sorted array we'll only have to loop through it once to find the dupe and there's no nested array anymore.

 We will dig into this more soon - when we talk about ...
 Big O!